First Year Leadership Experience

 Information sessions take place in early September, with elections occurring soon afterward.
-You run to be a part of the whole First Year Leadership Experience, not for a specific organization or position.
+You run to be a part of either the First Year Council or your Association Council.
 You will be elected by your peers (from your respective residential community) based on demonstrated leadership potential.
 All 7 elected members will attend a leadership retreat on Sunday, September 14, 2014.
 At this retreat, you will participate in team-building and self-exploration activities, leadership training, and goal-setting for the year.
 It is a fun way to get inducted into the program!

 What positions are available within the program?